prettycode/Date.shortDateFormat.js/README.md

-While `toShortDateFormat()` is liberal with its formatting, allowing non-date characters and missing date portions, `Date.parseShortDateFormat` is more strict: the `format` argument *must* contain `dd` or `d`, `mm` or `m`, and `yyyy` or `yy`, `format` *must* have a consistent separator character (can by any character except `d`, `m`, and `y`), and the string to parse *must not* contain superfluous characters (must not contain any characters but a separator, `d`, `m`, and `y`).
+While `toShortDateFormat()` is liberal with its formatting, allowing non-date characters and missing date portions, `Date.parseShortDateFormat` is more strict: the `format` argument *must* contain `dd` or `d`, `mm` or `m`, and `yyyy` or `yy`, `format` *must* have a consistent separator character (can by any character except `d`, `m`, and `y`), and the string to parse *must not* contain superfluous characters (must not contain any characters except: a separator, `d`, `m`, and `y`).

 If either day, month, or year are not found, an exception will be thrown.
 In the example below, `yyy` is used when the function expects either `yy` or `yyyy`, and an exception results.
 (The string would be successfully parsed if not for the `yyy`.)

-    var localizedDateString = Date.parseShortDateFormat("2011.04.05", "yyy.mm.dd");
+    var dateObject = Date.parseShortDateFormat("2011.04.05", "yyy.mm.dd");

 A separator character is "consistent" when the same character is used twice.
 For example, this is not consistent, and will result in a run-time error: